cmbarton/grass-mac/_pages/download-grass.md

 GRASS should then open without a problem, at least until you update it or update your OS.
 You may have to re-enter the command in that case.

-We are working on a solution and hope to have it soon so that this is not needed.
+As of 9 January 2025 the newest GRASS 8.4 and 8.5 distributions are now officially 'signed' and this workaround should not be needed.

 ### Features of Note
 ***New Native Support for Apple ARM Processors***